|

 – VALUE = [VALUE log_op VALUE]

 For list-based types: string list.
-Matches strictly.
-The
+Matches all items in list.

-log_op must always be of one type within the whole list value.
+The log_op must always be of one type within the whole list

 – VALUE = {VALUE log_op VALUE}

 For list-based types: string list.
-Matches a subset.
-The
+Matches a subset of items in

-log_op must always be of one type within the whole list value.
+list.
+The log_op must always be of one type within the whole

 – VALUE = value